-3 The Rules of Governance and Decision Making document is available in the Department upon request from Unit Administrator, and also can be found online in the Department's 2011 Academic Program Review (APR) Self Study Report (http://www.unm.edu/~apr/Economics.html).
+4 The Rules of Governance and Decision Making document is available in the Department upon request from Unit Administrator, and also can be found online in the Department's 2011 Academic Program Review (APR) Self

 Where there are questions or conflicts, the Faculty Handbook is recognized as taking precedence.
 Inter alia, the Rules of Governance and Decision Making sets out the function of all committees in the Department, including the Tenured Committee and annual Salary Committee.
 The Salary Committee operates under the provisions of the current Salary Determination Process (as adopted by the faculty effective 12/1/2001, and appended to the Rules of Governance and Decision Making).
 Additionally, the Department has a Variable Teaching Load Policy (see Appendix), as required by the College A&S in 2011; that policy was adopted on February 3, 2011, with review set for 2014 in the Department.
 Finally, it is recognized that all Department faculty members are subject to A&S faculty rules and any changes, and any external revisions in the UNM Faculty Handbook, or internal revisions (under required voting rules) to the Department's Rules of Governance and Decision Making.